 I’ve been told argan is a bit like sesame oil, not really meant to be used IN cooking but as a drizzle or condiment.
 I’ve cooked with it plenty of times and enjoy it.
 So you go ahead and use it however you want!

-For the Amlou:
+- For the Amlou

-- 1 cup of raw almonds
+- - 1 cup of raw almonds

-- 1-2 tbsp argan oil
+- - 1-2 tbsp argan oil

-- 2 tsp sugar
+- - 2 tsp honey

-- 1 cup unbleached white flour
+- 1 cup white flour

 - 1 cup oat flour